-If your dog gets upset (exhibited by barking, growling, or even biting) when you have people over, you’re not alone.
-I get calls every week from people who want help with dogs who react badly to anyone who comes to the house.
-More often than not, these dogs are afraid.
-But people rarely call to say that they have a fearful dog.
-They call to tell me that their dogs are “aggressive” towards visitors by barking, lunging, growling, or even biting people.
+If your dog gets upset when you have people over, you’re not alone.
+I get calls every week from people who want help with dogs who react badly to anyone who comes into the house.
+More often than not, these dogs are afraid — but people rarely call to say that they have a fearful dog.
+They call to tell me that their dogs are aggressive towards visitors by barking, lunging, growling, or even biting people.

 How to Help a Fearful Dog Handle Visitors

-The trick is to make sure your dog doesn’t see the visitors when they enter, but rather encounters them when they are already settled in the house.
+The trick is to make sure your dog doesn’t see the visitors when they enter.
+Instead, you want your dog to encounter the guest when they are already settled in the house.
 It’s a lot easier for a dog to see people already seated in the living room or around the table than it is for them to see people arrive and enter.
 Having visitors show up at the door is a very intense situation for a fearful dog.
-The sight, smell and sound of someone other than a family member appearing at the door and entering the home is a big deal to a dog who is not comfortable with new people.
+The sight, smell, and sound of someone other than a family member appearing at the door and entering the home is a big deal to a dog who is not comfortable with new people.
 It sets off all of their alarm bells (“Intruder!”).

 Once your dog is where you want them, let your visitors in, have them sit down, and give them whatever treats or toys your dog loves best.
 Then, bring your dog into the room and have them give your dog the goodies.
 Depending on the details of the dog’s issues, you may need to have your dog on a leash or behind a gate during this interaction.